AlexMangiafico/march_madness_2025/README.md

 ![Precision-Recall Curve](path_to_precision_recall_curve.png)
 *Description*: A graph showing the trade-off between precision and recall for the trained model.

-## 📁 Project Structure
-## Project Structure

-The project is organized as follows:

-- **src/**: Contains all the source code for the project, including the core scripts for training, evaluating, and running simulations.
-  - `backtest.py`: Backtest the simulation results.
-  - `data_loader.py`: Loads and preprocesses the input data.
-  - `main.py`: Main script to execute the simulation.
-  - `metrics.py`: Evaluation metrics for model performance.
-  - `model.py`: Model definitions and training logic.
-  - `oddstrader_comparison.py`: Compares model predictions with betting odds.
-  - `predict.py`: Makes predictions based on the trained model.
-  - `ratings.py`: Computes team or player ratings based on performance.
-  - `simulate.py`: Runs simulations of tournament outcomes.
-  - `train.py`: Trains the model on the input data.
-  - `visualize.py`: Generates plots and visualizations.
-- **stored_csvs/**: Stores CSV files with the results of predictions made during the simulation (e.g., predictions for tournament outcomes).
-- **models/**: Stores the trained machine learning models used to make predictions.
-- **kaggle_data/**: Contains raw input data required for the simulation, including tournament data and player statistics.

 ## 🚀 Future Improvements
 - **More Advanced Models** (e.g., machine learning approaches)